A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: Mental Rotation In the Literature

-\paragraph{Discrete vs. Continuous Rotations} The early finding of \citet{shepard1971mental,metzler1974transformational} that respondents’ reaction time is, on average, proportional to the angular disparity between the objects to compare, led them to posit that mental rotation is a continuous (i.e., analog) process occurring at an estimated rotation speed of 60°/s.
+\textbf{Discrete vs. Continuous Rotations.} The early finding of \citet{shepard1971mental,metzler1974transformational} that respondents’ reaction time is, on average, proportional to the angular disparity between the objects to compare, led them to posit that mental rotation is a continuous (i.e., analog) process occurring at an estimated rotation speed of 60°/s.
 It was however not excluded that mental rotation could be carried in discrete but regular chunks \citep{cooper1973chronometric}.
-Later experiments by \citet{cooper1976demonstration} provided the strongest psychophysical evidence in favor of a continuous---or close to continuous---process: They asked subjects to visualize a given Shepard-Metzler shape rotating progressively and at fixed speed.
+Later experiments by \citet{cooper1976demonstration} provided the strongest psychophysical evidence in favor of a continuous---or close to continuous---process: They asked subjects to visualize a given random 2D polygon rotating progressively and at a desired speed.
 At some point during this mental visualization exercise, a test shape was presented.
-Then, as they explain clearly: ``\emph{When the test shape was presented in the expected orientation (the orientation assumed to correspond to the current orientation of the rotating internal representation), reaction time was short and constant.
-When the test shape was presented at some other, unexpected orientation, reaction time increased linearly with the angular difference between the expected orientation and the orientation of the test shape.}''\footnote{While this result suggests the capacity of the human mind to perform continuous rotations, it does not preclude the possibility that the human mind would also be capable of discrete, larger jumps in other mental rotation tasks.
-We propose a model capable of both continuous and larger jumps.} Complementing this psychophysical evidence in favor of continuous rotation, neuroimaging and neurostimulation studies \citep[][for a review]{zacks2008neuroimaging} suggested that brain regions involved in motor planning (e.g., SMA) could be involved in some mental rotation tasks, and observed graded responses in those regions which could correspond to a continuous rotation process.
-However, for other mental rotation tasks (e.g., on letters), \citet{kung2010model,searle2017mental} suggested that psychometric curves are more compatible with a hybrid model where both continuous and discrete rotations are possible.
-Our own experimental observations in VR confirm this hybrid hypothesis. \emph{Consistently with these findings and our own experimental results, we designed a model allowing for both continuous and discrete rotations.}
+They observed that reaction time was fast and constant when the test shape appeared in the orientation anticipated by the internal representation, but proportional to the angular difference when the test shape appeared in an unexpected orientation.\footnote{While this result suggests the capacity of the human mind to perform continuous rotations, it does not preclude the possibility that the human mind would also be capable of discrete, larger jumps in other mental rotation tasks.} Complementing this psychophysical evidence in favor of continuous rotation, neuroimaging and neurostimulation studies \citep[][for a review]{zacks2008neuroimaging} suggested that brain regions involved in motor planning (e.g., SMA) could be involved in some mental rotation tasks, and observed graded responses in those regions which could correspond to a continuous rotation process.
+However, for other mental rotation tasks (e.g., letters), \citet{kung2010model, searle2017mental} suggested that psychometric curves favor a hybrid model of continuous and discrete rotations|a hypothesis that our VR experiments also support. \emph{Consistently with these findings and our own experimental results, we designed a model allowing for both continuous and discrete rotations.}